scylladb/scylladb-docs-homepage/docs/get-started/data-modeling/schema-design.rst

 **Data Types**

-Selecting the appropriate `data type <https://opensource.docs.scylladb.com/stable/cql/types.html>`_ for your columns is critical for both physical storage and logical query performance in your data model.
+Selecting the appropriate `data type <https://opensource.docs.scylladb.com/stable/cql/types.html>`_ for your columns is critical to your application semantics in your data model.
 You will need to consider factors such as data size, indexing, and sorting.

 Let's say you're designing a table to store information about e-commerce products, and one of the attributes you want to capture is the product's price.